Iomart: Mergers and Acquisitions

 In 2004, Iomart bought web hosting brand Easyspace for £10.5m as well as hosting and domain company Internetters for £250k.

 In 2008, Iomart sold Ufindus to BT for £20m.
 The following year, Iomart acquired dedicated server hosting specialist RapidSwitch for £5.3m.

 In 2011, the company also acquired Titan Internet for £4.2m, Switch Media for £1.25m, Global Gold for £1.2m, and EQSN for £2.5m.

 In 2012, the company acquired Melbourne Server Hosting for £7m and Internet Engineering Ltd t/a Hosting UK for £1.25m.

 In 2013, the company made two more acquisitions, Redstation for £8m and Backup Technology for £23m.

 At the end of 2014 the company made an announcement that they had acquired rival cloud service provider ServerSpace to further expand the group.

-In 2015, the company made two more acquisitions, the Cloud Consultancy; SystemsUp for a deal worth around £13m and United Hosting in December, in a deal worth up to £11m.

-In 2017, Iomart acquired cloud infrastructure provider DediServe in a €7.9m deal.

-In September 2018, Iomart acquired Bytemark.

-In February 2020, Iomart acquired the cloud division of ServerChoice Limited for an initial consideration of £2.1m with a further maximum consideration of £0.9m.

-In March 2020, Iomart acquired Memset Limited for an initial consideration of £3.3m with a further maximum consideration of £0.9m.

-In 2022, Iomart has agreed to acquire the entire issued share capital of Concepta Capital, a holding company which includes the ORIIUM and Pavilion IT brands.
-The deal is for a maximum consideration of £14.5m, with £10.5m initially payable upon completion.

-In June 2023, Iomart has agreed to acquire the entire issued share capital of Extrinsica Global for £4m.
-In the same year, the company acquired the entire issued share capital of Accesspoint Technologies, a London-based IT hosting company that has focused on the UK legal industry since 2009.

-In 2024, Iomart Group has agreed to acquire the entire issued share capital of Kookaburra Topco, the holding company of Atech Support, for a total consideration of £57m.

-Corporate Social Responsibility

-In 2010, Iomart launched the "Racks 4 Acres.
-Powering the Cloud.
-Preserving the Clouds" campaign.

-In addition to its environmental efforts, Iomart has supported youth and grassroots sports through its "Host Your Kit" initiative.
-Launched in 2012, the scheme provided sports kits to youth football teams across the UK, with over 500 teams entering the programme in its inaugural year.

-In 2024, Iomart installed 560 rooftop solar panels at its Maidenhead data centre, generating approximately 250,000 kWh annually.